d2l-ai/d2l-en/chapter_deep-learning-basics/linear-regression-scratch.md

 After getting some background on linear regression, we are now ready for a hands-on implementation.
 While a powerful deep learning framework minimizes repetitive work, relying on it too much to make things easy can make it hard to properly understand how deep learning works.
 This matters in particular if we want to change things later, e.g. define our own layers, loss functions, etc. Because of this, we start by describing how to implement linear regression training using only NDArray and `autograd`.

-Before we begin, let’s import the package or module required for this section’s experiment; `matplotlib` will be used for plotting and will be set to embed in the GUI.
+Before we begin, let's import the package or module required for this section's experiment; `matplotlib` will be used for plotting and will be set to embed in the GUI.

 ```{.python .input  n=1}
 %matplotlib inline